-The format and list part specifies the action to be taken on the output data.
+The format and list part, which is discussed in the syntax on page 6-20, specifies the action to be taken on the output data.

-A format identifier alone indicates that the referenced FORMAT declaration contains one or more strings which constitute the entire output.
+A format identifier alone indicates that the referenced FORMAT declaration contains one or more strings, slashes, or X phrases which constitute the entire output.

-A format identifier followed by a list or list identifier designates the variables in the list are to be placed in a format according to the specifications of the FORMAT declaration and written as output.
-The FORMAT declaration may contain strings as noted above.
+A format identifier followed by an I/O list designates the variables in the referenced list are to be placed in a format according to the specifications of the referenced FORMAT declaration and written as output.
+The referenced FORMAT declaration may contain strings as noted above.

-The symbol followed by a list or list identifier specifies that the variables in the list are to be processed as full words, and are to be written as output without being edited.
-The number of words written is determined by the number of variables in the list or the maximum record length, whichever is smaller.
+The symbol followed by an I/O list specifies that the variables in the referenced list are to be processed as full words, and are to be written as output without being edited.
+The number of words written is determined by the number of variables in the referenced list or the maximum record length, whichever is smaller.
 When unblocked records are used, the maximum record length is the buffer size.